-It is with great pride and excitement that I bid you all welcome to the seventeenth annual session of the Paris Model United Nations Conference.
+It is with profound pleasure that I welcome you all to the eighteenth session of Paris Model United Nations Conference.

 The theme of this year’s conference, ‘Sharing Responsibility to Implement Sustainability’ effectively encapsulates both the ideological tenets of the conference and the increasing demand for greater awareness and contribution for current and future development.
 This year, the executive team was able to unanimously decide upon the key element of our theme: sustainability.
 Over the previous century, human societies have made tremendous strides with technological innovations that have revolutionized our political, economic, social and cultural functions.
 However, in pursuance of immediate and maximal gains, our civilizations have been negligent of the sacrifices made in the name of progress, and only recently, emerging trends remind us that our recklessness have serious implications for the environment and the overall wellbeing of our societies.
 Environmental issues such as climate change and pollution, growing economic inequalities and social division are examples of such effects that have made sustainability the common goal of humanity.

 Consequently, in response to this imperative, the international community has recently undertaken an ambitious project, the Sustainable Development Goals (SDGs), in hopes to further expand on the relative success of its predecessor, the Millenium Development Goals (MDGs).
 The current framework consists of comprehensive goals and indicators that aim to achieve sustainability on various levels, ranging from the eradication of poverty to the management of marine resources to establishment of fair and stable institutions.
 However, the challenge that now presents itself to the global community, and consequently the United Nations, is how these goals will be realized.